DTC Black Lives Matter Statement

 Black Lives Matter.

 DTC affirms this universal truth, and stands in solidarity with the Black Lives Matter movement.
 We mourn the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless others lost through police brutality and pervasive, systemic racism.
 We understand that silence is complicity in the continuation of long-standing violence against Black people.
 We won’t be silent.
 Working in an institution built on the homelands of the Nimíipuu (Nez Perce) Tribe and Palus peoples, and part of a predominantly white faculty and staff, we recognize that structural inequities permeate all facets of our lives, work, pedagogies, and productions.
 As media and digital technology creators, educators, artists, designers, coders and producers we see how the typical representations of Black, Indigenous, and people of color (BIPOC) and other marginalized communities uphold, reinforce, and perpetuate violence, systemic racism, and structures of inequality.
 We know that technologies are often perceived as neutral, when in fact they can and often do codify and systemize the prejudice of its creators.
-We are committed to revealing, challenging, and changing the inherent bigotry, racist structures, and biased systems (technological and otherwise) that uphold oppressive frameworks in our classrooms, labs, studios, and in the core of our program documents, policies, and procedures.
+We are committed to revealing, challenging, and changing the inherent bigotry, racist structures, and biased systems (technological and otherwise) that uphold oppressive frameworks in our classrooms, labs, studios, and in the core of our department documents, policies, and procedures.
 Hate and racism have no place in the dialogue we foster and the world we seek to build.

 - Ensure that the work of Black, Brown, and Indigenous scholars, artists, activists, and media producers is part of all of our classes.

 - Build professional connections and partnerships with Black, Brown, and Indigenous industry, non-profit, and community groups to provide activities, internships, and mentorship opportunities for students.